 Furnaces remain the most common way for homeowners in North America to heat their homes.
-This furnace buying guide has all the research needed to understand your furnace purchase and make a buying decision you’ll be happy with in the next 15-20 years.
+This buying guide has all the research and information needed to help you understand your gas furnace options, so you can make a buying decision you’ll be happy with for the next 15-20 years.

 New Gas Furnace Installation Cost

 When efficiency, size and performance are factored into the equation, expect the following unit pricing tears:

 - Basic: $750 to $1,550

 - Best: $1,850 to $2,950

-Furnace installation costs are based on the complexity of the furnace, sheet metal work required to connect it to the ductwork and how difficult it is to access the installation location such as a crawlspace or attic.
+Furnace installation costs are based on the complexity of the furnace, sheet metal work required to connect it to the existing ductwork, and how difficult it is to access the installation location such as a crawlspace or attic.
 Expect estimates for the installation work in these ranges:

 - Basic installation: $1,500 to $2,500